-Canada’s westernmost province, British Columbia (B.C.), boasts a beautiful landscape with snow-capped mountains and wide valleys of preserved wildlife.
-Businesses from around the world choose to operate out of British Columbia due to its thriving economy, natural resources, and pleasant people.
+Canada’s westernmost province, British Columbia (B.C.), boasts a beautiful landscape with snow-capped mountains and wide valleys of protected wildlife.
+Businesses from around the world operate out of British Columbia due to its thriving economy, natural resources, and supportive workforce.
 B.C. is also home to many small, medium, and enterprise-level Canadian businesses.
 To view a list of all federal and provincial programs available to businesses located in British Columbia, Alberta, Saskatchewan, and Manitoba, visit our Western Canadian funding directory page for an up to date list of active government grants, loans, and tax credit programs.

 Is your B.C. business planning a strategic growth project?
 Click the links below to scroll down to the list of funding programs for each of the following activities: